bartificer/programming-by-stealth/docs/pbs14.md

 ## Conclusions

 We’re now well on the way to learning about the most important building blocks that are common to all languages.
 We’ve learned about variables, operators, branching, arrays, and looping.
-Next on the agenda is functions – named chunks of re-usable code.
+Next on the agenda is functions – named chunks of reusable code.